‘Deer whisperer’ New Jersey officer saves adorable baby deer from drain sewer

 WOODBRIDGE, N.J. — A New Jersey police officer lovingly known as the "deer whisperer" was captured on camera rescuing an adorable baby deer from a storm drain.

-When word got around that there was a baby deer in danger, everyone at the Woodbridge Police Department knew there was only one man for the job, Officer Timothy Majek, also known as the "deer whisperer".
+When word spread that there was a baby deer in danger, everyone at the Woodbridge Police Department knew there was only one man for the job, Officer Timothy Majek, also known as the "deer whisperer".

 When Majek arrived at the scene, the baby deer was anxiously pacing in the storm drain.
 After opening up the drain, Majek lowered himself inside and carefully lifted the fawn to safety.